GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/figures/dataset_setup/figure.typ

     dx: 6.5em,
   ),
   caption: flex-caption(
+    short: [
+      Agent position initialization for the dataset collection ],
-    [
+    long: [
-      Agent at start and intermediary position for a generated trajectory.
+      Agent at the start and intermediary positions for a generated trajectory.
       The initial orientation is sampled in the cone delimited by dotted lines.
     ],
-    [Agent position initialization for the dataset collection] )
+  )
 )
 <fig:active_ssl:results:dataset_init>